AntonVeselskyi/coding-problems-solutions/docs/codewars/7-kyu/complementary-dna.md

-# Complementary DNA

 ## [Complementary DNA](https://www.codewars.com/kata/554e4a2f232cdd87d9000038)

-Deoxyribonucleic acid \(DNA\) is a chemical found in the nucleus of cells and carries the "instructions" for the development and functioning of living organisms.
+Deoxyribonucleic acid (DNA) is a chemical found in the nucleus of cells and carries the "instructions" for the development and functioning of living organisms.

-If you want to know more [http://en.wikipedia.org/wiki/DNA](http://en.wikipedia.org/wiki/DNA)
+If you want to know more http://en.wikipedia.org/wiki/DNA

 In DNA strings, symbols "A" and "T" are complements of each other, as "C" and "G".
-You have a function with one side of the DNA \(string, except for Haskell\); you need to get the other complementary side.
-DNA strand is never empty or there is no DNA at all \(again, except for Haskell\).
+You have a function with one side of the DNA (string, except for Haskell); you need to get the other complementary side.
+DNA strand is never empty or there is no DNA at all (again, except for Haskell).

-More similar exercise are found here [http://rosalind.info/problems/list-view/](http://rosalind.info/problems/list-view/) \(source\)
+More similar exercise are found here http://rosalind.info/problems/list-view/ (source)

 ```python
 DNA_strand ("ATTGC") # return "TAACG"